I am often asked: Do you have Canadian newspapers in GenealogyBank?

+Last week I wrote about digging in GenealogyBank and finding articles about my early American ancestors in Maine.
 I had found family death and marriage announcements – this week I kept digging for more information about William Garcelon (1763-1851) his wife Maria (Harris) Garcelon (1763-1850) and his father Sea Captain James Garcelon (1739-1813) – and I found it!

 Wow – in GenealogyBank I found this article from the Maine Gazette 22 July 1799 reporting that William Garcelon lost a horse in 1799 – “a black mare, with a white face and two white hind feet, about 15 years old” – it adds the key fact that he was living in Freeport, Maine in 1799.

 Looking further I found a shipping article in the Essex (MA) Gazette (1769) stating that [Captain] J[ames] Garcelon had set sail on the Schooner Alexander for Bilbao, [Spain].

 By family tradition we knew that he was a sea captain but here was proof and details of this voyage in 1769 – just 10 years after he had settled in America.

 I didn’t know that newspapers that old had survived – let alone that they were digitized and easily searchable online.
 Tip: GenealogyBank has old newspapers going back to 1690 – easy to search, read, print and save!

 Then in the 25 Feb 1811 issue of the Maine Gazette was the advertisement that James Garcelon’s farm was for sale.
 It gives a terrific description: 150 acres, 20 of them wooded, “handsome young orchard”, a “very pleasantly situated” two story house and more.
 Wow, you could almost picture the property.